rclone/rclone/docs/content/jottacloud.md

 y) Yes
 n) No
 y/n> y
-Your Jottacloud password is only required during config and will not be stored.
+Your Jottacloud password is only required during setup and will not be stored.
 password:

+Do you want to use a non standard device/mountpoint e.g. for accessing files uploaded using the official Jottacloud client?

+y) Yes
+n) No
+y/n> y
+Please select the device to use.
+Normally this will be Jotta Choose a number from below, or type in an existing value 1 > DESKTOP-3H31129
+ 2 > test1
+ 3 > Jotta
+Devices> 3
+Please select the mountpoint to user.
+Normally this will be Archive Choose a number from below, or type in an existing value 1 > Archive
+ 2 > Shared
+ 3 > Sync
+Mountpoints> 1
 --------------------
-[remote]
+[jotta]
 type = jottacloud
-user = olihey
+user = 0xC4KE@gmail.com
-mountpoint = Archive
 client_id = .....
 client_secret = ........
 token = {........}
+device = Jotta
+mountpoint = Archive
 --------------------
 y) Yes this is OK
 e) Edit this remote